ray-project/ray/doc/source/ray-core/runtime_env_auth.md

 1. Ray may log the URIs used in your `runtime_env`, which means the Ray logs could contain your credentials.
 2. Ray stores your remote dependency package in a local directory, and it uses a parsed version of the remote URI–including your credential–as the directory's name.

 In short, your remote URI is not treated as a secret, so it should not contain secret info.
-Instead you should use a `netrc` file.
+Instead, use a `netrc` file.

 ## Running on VMs: the netrc File